AS OF 8/23/2023 THIS PROGRAM IS CURRENTLY BEING UPDATED TO REFLECT NEW BUY AMERICA GUIDANCE – STAY TUNED FOR UPDATES ON FY 2024 INCENTIVE PROGRAM

 • VA Energy forwards the agency request for reimbursement to VDOT.
 VDOT will process the request within 30 days.

-• VA Energy, on receipt of these funds, forwards this reimbursement to the Agency.
+• VA Energy, on receipt of these funds, forwards this reimbursement to the agency.

-Complete and signed agency reimbursement forms must include the following:
+Complete and signed agency Reimbursement forms must include the following:

 • Number of vehicles.